 Substantial completion is the point in a construction project at which the work is sufficiently complete, in accordance with the contract documents, that the owner can occupy or use the premises for its intended purpose, even if minor items remain to be finished.
-The concept is codified in standard form construction contracts: the AIA A101 and CCDC 2 agreements both define substantial completion as the point at which the architect issues a certificate confirming the condition is met.
+The concept is codified in standard-form construction contracts.

 The practical importance of this threshold is that it triggers a cascade of contractual consequences: lease commencement dates, retainage release schedules, statutory lien periods, and warranty start dates all begin running from the date of substantial completion.